-The Remuneration Committee is a committee of the main Board of Trustees.
+The Remuneration Committee is also a sub-committee of the main Board of Trustees.
 Its purpose is to verify that the processes for performance management and associated pay awards for all staff are fair, equitable and in line with statutory and contractual obligations.